-- No Action: The student is deficient in some qualitative or quantitative measure but the deficiency is considered to have no impact on the student's satisfactory academic progress. - Dean's Note: The student is deficient in some qualitative or quantitative measure and is contacted by the Academic Standing Committee regarding the deficiency.
-There are no conditions placed on the student regarding their future performance. - Letter of Concern: The student is deficient in some qualitative and/or quantitative measure (e.g., low grades, loss of credits, decline in grade point average, problems in the major, etc.) and is contacted by the Academic Standing Committee regarding the deficiency.
+- No Action: The student is deficient in some qualitative or quantitative measure but the deficiency is considered to have no impact on the student's satisfactory academic progress. - Letter of Concern: The student is deficient in some qualitative and/or quantitative measure (e.g., low grades, loss of credits, decline in grade point average, problems in the major, etc.) and is contacted by the Academic Standing Committee regarding the deficiency.
 There are no conditions placed on the student regarding their future performance, but the student's academic adviser is informed and the student's record will be reviewed in the subsequent term regardless of that term's performance.
 Students are also asked to speak with their Class Dean regarding the deficiency.
 This is considered a financial aid warning.